cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 featured_image: /images/demo/demo-landscape.jpg
 ---

 The Cognitive Tools Lab is always on the lookout for outstanding postdocs and graduate students.
 This document will give you a sense for what we are looking for in a prospective lab member, and what the next steps to take are.
-Please read it in its entirety before contacting me to ask about doing research.
+Please read it in its entirety before contacting Dr. Fan to ask about doing research.

 ### What We Are Looking For